Quick Answer

 Doing this at scale is where things get complicated.
 Customer data lives in too many places, tools rarely sync the way they should, and teams often work in isolation.
 That’s why Customer Data Platforms, or CDPs, have become such an important part of modern marketing and customer experience efforts.

-There are plenty of vendors in the market, many offering similar features but built very differently under the hood.
 As a result, companies often choose platforms that look impressive during demos but don’t actually support real omnichannel personalisation once they’re in use.

+This guide is meant to help you avoid that situation.
 It covers what really matters when evaluating a CDP, how to approach platforms through practical personalisation use cases, and how to choose an option that fits your current data setup, your team, and your future direction—especially when considering a CDP for omnichannel personalisation.

 Why Omnichannel Personalisation Is So Hard Without a CDP